mattbarker016/FeedMe/README.md

 - custom stringParser to clean up parsed text (html, urls, tags, char. codes)
 - LaunchScreen included

-## Known Issues
-- unwanted graphics during refreshing
-- delete feed is buggy
-- refreshing will make all articles unread
-- layout complaints because of UIAlertController
-- depreciated function in Swift RSS Parser

 ## Beyond

 Please feel free to continue working with this example and submiting pull requests to add to this project!
+You can check out other branches on this project to see (attempts at) more advanced features.

 ## Credits